 While solutions were implemented to resolve these issues, they came at a considerable cost in time and effort, reinforcing the importance of involving experienced professionals across design, development, and accessibility from the very beginning.

-Kunterbunte Inklusion e.V in 2026
+Kunterbunte Inklusion e.V in new website

 The Outcome